WPT: Oleg Vasylchenko Wins partypoker WPT Prague

 Vasylchenko started the final table as the chip leader and kept his edge throughout to take down the title and the €132,200 first place prize.
 The final table was an accomplished one that included WSOP circuit ring winner and EPT Champion, Martin Khabrel.

 It took 21 hands to find the first elimination and it was Preben Stokkan who earned that distinction.
 Stokkan started the final table as the second shortest stack and met his end with Romain Lewis finishing him off.
 Tonio Roder raised to 55,000 and Stokkan came over the top all in, as did Lewis.
-Stokkan was on the short end of the hand with as Roder showed with Lewis having them both dominated.
-The board was good for Lewis to ship the pot.
+Stokkan was on the short end of the hand with Th9h as Roder showed JdJs with Lewis AdAs having them both dominated.
+The 5c3h2cQdQh board was good for Lewis to ship the pot.
 Stokkan took home €23,520 for his finish.

 Next out was Khabrel, who was felted by Lewis.
 Khabrel shoved for 265,000 and was called by Lewis in the big blind with pocket queens.
-Khabrel held a single overcard but the runout provided barely a sweat and he hit the rail.
+Khabrel held a single overcard Kd8d but the Ad4h3cThQh runout provided barely a sweat and he hit the rail.

 Three-handed play was a lengthy affair that lasted for over 50 hands.
 Roder was neck-and-neck with Anton Petrovbut saw his stock drop with Vasylchenko picking up most of the slack.
 It would be Vasylchenko who eliminated Roder, marking his first victim of the final table.